PacketSurf/ZSpotifyGUI/README.md

 ```
 Command line usage:
   python zspotify.py                                      Loads search prompt to find then download a specific track, album or playlist
   python zspotify.py <track/album/playlist/episode url>   Downloads the track, album, playlist or podcast episode specified as a command line argument
+  python zspotify.py <artist url>                         Downloads all albums by specified artist

 Extra command line options:
   -p, --playlist       Downloads a saved playlist from your account